IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 To be able to use the `wsk api` the CLI configuration file `~/.wskprops` needs to contain the Bluemix Access Token.
 To get the access token use the CLI command `wsk bluemix login`, for more information about the command run `wsk bluemix login -h`

 **Note:** If the command errors requiring single sign on (sso), this is not currently supported.
-As a workaround login with the Bluemix CLI using `bluemix login`, then copy the Access Token from the HOME directory configuration file `~/.bluemix/config.json` into the `~/.wskprops` file as the property `APIGW_ACCESS_TOKEN="value of IAMToken`.
+As a workaround login with the CloudFoundry CLI using `cf login`, then copy the Access Token from the HOME directory configuration file `~/.cf/config.json` into the `~/.wskprops` file as the property `APIGW_ACCESS_TOKEN="value of AccessToken`.
 Remove the prefix `Bearer ` when copying the access token string.

 **Note:** The APIs you created using the `wsk api-experimental` will continue to work for a short period, however you should begin migrating your APIs to web actions and reconfigure your existing apis using the new CLI command `wsk api`.